113ll3/Ibmclouddocscli/idt/eclipsetools.md

 6. Click **Finish**.

-You connected to a remote Liberty server by using IBM Eclipse Tools for IBM Cloud.
+You connected to a remote Liberty server by using IBM Eclipse Tools for {{site.data.keyword.Bluemix_notm}}.

 ## Enabling Cloud Foundry Diego on Cloud Applications

-Enable the Diego architecture function from within IBM Eclipse Tools for IBM Cloud.
+Enable the Diego architecture function from within IBM Eclipse Tools for {{site.data.keyword.Bluemix_notm}}.
 To enable Diego, you need a Cloud server that is defined in the Servers view.

 Diego is a new Cloud Foundry architecture that Cloud Foundry instances use to manage running application containers.
 Diego architecture replaces the Droplet Execution Agents (DEA) architecture that Cloud Foundry previously used.
 Cloud Foundry installations are going to be moved to Diego, and user applications automatically and transparently switch to the new architecture.

-IBM Eclipse Tools for IBM Cloud support Diego and DEA.
+IBM Eclipse Tools for {{site.data.keyword.Bluemix_notm}} support Diego and DEA.
 You can publish applications, enable incremental application publishing, and debug applications.
-Diego also allows IBM Eclipse Tools for IBM Cloud to create Secure Shell (SSH) tunnels into deployed Cloud applications, which allows faster and more reliable connections to Cloud applications while debugging.
+Diego also allows IBM Eclipse Tools for {{site.data.keyword.Bluemix_notm}} to create Secure Shell (SSH) tunnels into deployed Cloud applications, which allows faster and more reliable connections to Cloud applications while debugging.
 You can also enable SSH so that you can create your own tunnels to access application resources.

 Complete the following steps to use the Diego architecture for your applications before Cloud switches to deploying with Diego by default:

 1. Right-click on the deployed application in the Servers view.
 2. If Diego is supported on your Cloud server, and your application is not already deployed with Diego, select **Enable Diego** from the menu.
 3. If the server supports SSH tunneling, the program asks if you want to enable SSH for your application.
 SSH tunnels are a more reliable mechanism for communicating with your application.
-However, if you select **No**, functions in IBM Eclipse Tools for IBM Cloud continue to work by using a mechanism that does not require SSH tunneling.
+However, if you select **No**, functions in IBM Eclipse Tools for {{site.data.keyword.Bluemix_notm}} continue to work by using a mechanism that does not require SSH tunneling.

 The application then redeploys by using Diego architecture.

 ## Creating a server with Cloud Enterprise Federation

-IBM Eclipse Tools for IBM Cloud support Cloud Enterprise Federation, a single sign-on service that enables users to securely access cloud services.
+IBM Eclipse Tools for {{site.data.keyword.Bluemix_notm}} support Cloud Enterprise Federation, a single sign-on service that enables users to securely access cloud services.
 With Cloud Enterprise Federation, you can enable a custom third-party authentication that is provided by your own organization, without the standard login authentication, for other users to securely access applications.

 Cloud Enterprise Federation authenticates a set of users to access cloud services.
 After you enable Cloud Enterprise Federation, your users receive authentication for cloud-enabled applications through the single sign-on option.
 Users must select the single sign-on option to create a server in the Eclipse workbench and log-in with the organization log-in and password.
 After you enable Cloud Enterprise Federation, the traditional Cloud User ID and password in Eclipse Tools is no longer used to authenticate users.

-1. In IBM Eclipse Tools for IBM Cloud, select **File > New > Other...**.
+1. In IBM Eclipse Tools for {{site.data.keyword.Bluemix_notm}}, select **File > New > Other...**.
 2. Select **Server > Server > Next**.
-3. From the tree, select **IBM > IBM Cloud > Next**.
+3. From the tree, select **IBM > {{site.data.keyword.Bluemix_notm}} > Next**.
 4. Select the **Use a one-time password to log in (SSO)** check box.
 5. A hyperlink appears in the log-in dialog.
 Click the hyperlink to open the Cloud authentication page.
 6. Enter your email address and your intended password.